-CNBC’s Power The Future released a new study, based on Zillow data; how much solar adds to the resale value of a home.
+CNBC’s Power The Future released a new study, based on Zillow data, on how much solar adds to the resale value of a home.
 Whenever a study like this hits the press, it’s all the buzz in the solar industry.

 Of all the financial benefits gained from going solar, how much a solar energy system adds to the resale value of a home has always been the most subjective, ambiguous, and oftentimes over-inflated or under-valued aspect of the financial analysis.
 When new studies come out, they are often used as blanket values by the solar industry.
 However, there are so many variables.